 Election and re-election

-In accordance with the Company’s AA or Constitution (if applicable), all Directors are subject to election at the AGM following their appointment.
+In accordance with the Company’s Constitution (if applicable), all Directors are subject to election at the AGM following their appointment.

 The performance of those Directors who are subject to re-appointment and re-election of Directors at the AGM will be assessed by the NC whereupon recommendations are submitted to the Board for decision on the tabling of the proposed re-appointment or re-election of the Director concerned for shareholders’ approval at the next AGM.